 What is kyphosis?

-- Poor posture with a hunchback or a hump appearance of the back
+- Poor posture with an obvious slouch or hunching appearance of the mid-back

 - Spinal infections

 - Chronic diseases such as arthritis

 Types of hyperkyphosis

 Postural hyperkyphosis is the most common type of kyphosis which usually appears during adolescence.
 It is a functional type of hyperkyphosis meaning it is not caused by a change of the structure of the boney elements of the spine.
 Poor posture and/or poor condition of the stabilizing muscles and ligaments of the spine cause postural hyperkyphosis.
 In most cases, kyphosis-specific exercise is the best way to treat postural hyperkyphosis however in cases where the spine is particularly stiff or in cases where it is difficult for the patient to perform the exercises, kyphosis specific bracing may be used.

 Scheuermann’s hyperkyphosis appears during adolescence and is a structural deformity of the vertebrae.
 True Scheuermann’s hyperkyphosis is diagnosed when multiple vertebrae (3 or more) develop a wedge shape.
 Sometimes the discs in between the wedge vertebrae show some signs of damage.
 As Scheuermann’s kyphosis is caused by a structural change in the spine a combination of both kyphosis-specific bracing and kyphosis-specific exercise is usually the best way to treat it.